1c-syntax/bsl-language-server/docs/en/diagnostics/DeprecatedHttpConnectionMethod.md

 In platform 8.3.21, `HTTPConnection` object methods are deprecated in client context.
 Use their asynchronous equivalents with the `Async` suffix instead.

+Asynchronous methods are only available on the client.
+Therefore the diagnostic only fires in modules with a client context (forms, commands, ordinary/managed application, client common modules) and only inside methods that execute on the client (`&AtClient`, `&AtClientAtServer` or no directive in a client module).
+Methods with `&AtServer` and `&AtServerNoContext` directives, as well as server modules, are not reported — there are no asynchronous equivalents available there.

 ## Deprecated methods

 - `CallHTTPMethod()` → `CallHTTPMethodAsync()`